jnwatson/py-lmdb/docs/index.rst

         copyfd: Consistent high speed backup an environment to stdout. python -mlmdb copyfd -e source.lmdb > target.lmdb/data.mdb

-        drop: Delete one or more named databases. python -mlmdb drop db1
+        drop: Delete one or more sub-databases.
+            python -mlmdb drop db1

         dump: Dump one or more databases to disk in 'cdbmake' format.